trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 Anything that is conceptually shared between rigid-wall and rigid-rigid contact should be designed and merged as shared functionality:

-- richer runtime contact model fields,
+- runtime contact model fields as they become active,
 - common normal/tangential force helpers,
 - shared diagnostics,
 - and shared tangential contact-history infrastructure.